Chestnutnutt/DSP_Project_Grp_18/README.md

 ---

 ## Limitations
-- Handcrafted DSP features may not capture all complex sound patterns.
+- Handcrafted DSP features may not capture all complex sound patterns present in environmental audio.
-- Some classes are difficult to separate with classical ML models alone.
+- Some classes remain difficult to separate using classical machine learning models alone, as shown by the repeated low F1-scores for several categories across multiple models.
-- Performance may be sensitive to heavy distortion or unseen noise conditions.
+- The notebook explicitly accounts for noisy and bandlimited conditions, but performance may still be sensitive to heavier distortion or unseen noise conditions beyond those handled by the current preprocessing pipeline.